Read key facts about the Ormen Lange project and find out about its history, the technology used, and Shell’s environmental approach.

 Barely visible on the shoreline is a major gas plant.
 Its pipelines lead out to waters rich in marine life and long-hidden shipwrecks.

-Watch how a project is taking shape to upgrade a major natural gas plant in Norway, one piece at a time.
+Watch how a project to upgrade a major natural gas plant in Norway developed, one piece at a time.